Feeling Left Out? Find A Mentor (Or Become One)

-Mentors are people who provide trusted influence, guidance, or direction.
+Mentors are people who provide trusted influence, guidance and direction.
 At school, they can be teachers, counselors and coaches.
 You can meet them at camps, community centers, libraries and non-profits.

 Before school ends, reach out to a trusted someone and let them know what’s on your mind.
 If you’re shy, or just plain introverted, now is the time to take a gentle leap forward.
 It’s an opportunity to work on your communication skills.
 Whether you send an email or talk in person, tell them what you’re interested in pursuing, and ask for their advice.

-Just today, I met with an amazing person who coordinates youth programming here in Los Angeles.
+Today I met with an amazing person who coordinates youth programming in Los Angeles.
 She shared a wealth of information about teens and summer opportunities.
 And all I had to do was stop by and introduce myself.
 Easy!